1. Accept or decline offer

 Click on Documents and upload the following files respecting the order below:

-- The baptism certificate/ statutory declaration/ commitment to take an interview at Centro Pastorale (detailed instructions by clicking on the Lens);
+- The baptism certificate/ statutory declaration/ commitment to take an interview with Centro Pastorale (detailed instructions by clicking on the Lens);

 - The enrolment request form (see STEP 3).